-- Opposes limitations on the authority of municipalities to enforce their own ordinances in municipal courts and increased procedural requirements or limitations on municipal court proceedings, such as limitations on bonding requirements related to municipal court warrants and sentencing options. - Opposes the imposition of state surcharges on municipal court fines for the purpose of funding state programs. - 3.
+- Opposes limitations on the authority of municipalities to enforce their own ordinances in municipal courts and increased procedural requirements or limitations on municipal court proceedings, such as limitations on bonding requirements related to municipal court warrants and sentencing options, and supports elimination of requirements impinging on municipal court authority and discretion. - Opposes the imposition of state surcharges on municipal court fines for the purpose of funding state programs. - 3.
 Opposes any unfunded mandates imposed on municipal courts by the state.